Fast Variational Block-Sparse Bayesian Learning: Numerical Evaluation

 \section{Numerical Evaluation}

-To investigate the performance of the algorithm, we generate an dictionary matrix with $M=2N$ columns and assume $N=200$ measurements are obtained unless otherwise stated.
-The elements of the dictionary matrix are drawn from independent zero-mean normal distributions with unit variance and each column $\bm{\phi}_k$ of $\bm{\Phi}$ is normalized such that $\|\bm{\phi}_k\|=1$.
-The the corresponding weight vector $\bm{x}$ is partitioned into blocks with an equal block size of $d_i=10$ $\forall$ $i$.
-We selected a number of blocks at randomly chosen locations such that the desired sparsity ratio $\delta=\frac{\|\bm{x}\|_0}{N}=0.2$ was achieved.
-For these nonzero blocks we draw $\bm{x}_i$ from a Gaussian distribution with zero mean and unit variance while for the remaining blocks $\bm{x}_i=0$.
-The location of the nonzero blocks is unknown to the algorithm.
+To investigate the performance of the algorithm, we consider a real-valued scenario (i.e., $\rho=1/2$).
+We generate a dictionary matrix with $M=2N$ columns and assume that $N=200$ measurements are obtained unless otherwise stated.
+The elements of the dictionary matrix are drawn independently from a standard normal and each column of $\bm{\Phi}$ is normalized such that it has unit $\ell_2$ norm.
+The corresponding weight vector $\bm{x}$ is partitioned into $M/d=40$ blocks of size $d=10$ each.
+Among them a certain number of active blocks are randomly selected, such that the desired sparsity ratio $\delta=\frac{\|\bm{x}\|_0}{N}=0.2$ is achieved.
+The weight vectors of active blocks are independently drawn from a multivariate Gaussian distribution with zero mean and identity covariance matrix, while they are set to zero for the non-active blocks.
+The indices of the active blocks are unknown to the algorithm.
 The noise precision $\lambda$ is chosen, such that the \gls{snr} defined as $\text{SNR}=\frac{\lambda\|\bm{\Phi}\bm{x}\|^2}{N}$ equals $15\,\text{dB}$.
 As performance metric we use the \acrfull{nmse} defined as $\text{NMSE}=\frac{\|\bm{x}-\hat{\bm{x}}\|^2}{\|\bm{x}\|^2}$, averaged over 100 simulation runs.

-We use Jeffrey's prior for the noise precision $p(\lambda)$, which is obtained by $\epsilon=\eta=0$ in \eqref{eq:noise-prior}.
-Two variants of the proposed method are evaluated.
-Once using a Jeffrey's prior, obtained by $a_i=b_i=c_i=0$ in \eqref{eq:precision-distribution}, as hyperprior $p(\gamma_i)$ and a threshold of $\chi=0.67$, and once using the scaled Jeffrey's prior with $c_i=1$ as hyperprior $p(\gamma_i)$.
-Since we are interested in sparse estimators, we did not consider the non-sparse variants of the hyperprior.
-As comparison methods we use two variants of the \gls{em}-based block-\gls{sbl} algorithm from \cite{zhang2013TSP:BlockSparseSBL}. \footnote{The code for the BSBL algorithm was obtained from \url{http://dsp.ucsd.edu/~zhilin/BSBL.html}} The comparison algorithms apply the \gls{em} algorithm directly (BSBL-EM) or use a bounded-optimization approach to increase the convergence speed of the \gls{em} algorithm (BSBL-BO).
-Note, that the BSBL-EM algorithm is equivalent to the variational BSBL algorithm \cite{babacan2014TSP:variationalBSBL} using Jeffrey's prior as hyperprior.
-For all algorithms we assumed that $\bm{B}_i=\bm{I}$ is a known and fixed parameter.
-We also include an ``oracle'' \gls{mmse} estimator, which is given the true locations of the nonzero blocks and calculates the weights of the nonzero blocks using the pseudoinverse of the corresponding columns of the dictionary as reference.
+For the \gls{fbsbl} algorithm, we use Jeffrey's prior for the noise precision, which is obtained by setting $\epsilon=\eta=0$ in \eqref{eq:noise-prior}.
+For the hyperprior we set $a=b=0$.
+To illustrate the difference of using either $c$ or $\chi$ to tune the threshold used for the pruning of ``weak'' components, we consider two variants of \gls{fbsbl}: \gls{fbsbl}-iv($c=1$) uses the density in Row~iv of Table~\ref{tab:update-equations} with $c=1$ and the (\gls{sbl}) threshold $\chi=1$, while \gls{fbsbl}-v($\chi=0.67$) uses Jeffrey's density in Row~v of Table~\ref{tab:update-equations} (i.e., $c=0$) with $\chi=0.67$.